-So, how do you know which length is best for you?
+So, how do you know which TEFL contract length is best for you?

-Still confused about the length of time you should teach English abroad?
-Completely understandable.
-Create a list of pros and cons that are applicable to your particular situation; having it written out is helpful to people because it helps visualize the scenario better.
+Don't worry if you're still confused about the length of time you should teach English abroad—it's completely understandable.
+Create your own list of pros and cons for short term teach abroad programs versus longer.
+Make sure that these are applicable to your particular situation; having it written out is helpful to people because it helps visualize the scenario better.